isomerpages/mlaw-pto/_deceased-cpf-estate-monies/1-information-for-next-of-kin-estate-monies.md

 2) Death Certificate of Deceased

 3) If Claimant is:<br>
-a.
+&nbsp;&nbsp;&nbsp;a.
 Spouse of Deceased – Marriage Certificate<br>
-b.
+&nbsp;&nbsp;&nbsp;b.
 Child of Deceased – Birth Certificate of Child and Marriage Certificate of Parents<br>
-c.
+&nbsp;&nbsp;&nbsp;c.
 Parent of Deceased – Birth Certificate of Deceased and Marriage Certificate of Parents<br>
-d.
+&nbsp;&nbsp;&nbsp;d.
 Sibling of Deceased – Birth Certificate of Deceased and Birth Certificate of Sibling<br>

-4) Original “Declaration Form (Estate monies) for funeral expenses” (Please return completed form by Post.
-Scanned and Faxed Copies are NOT allowed).
-You may obtain a softcopy of the “Declaration Form (Estate monies) for funeral expenses” at [https://pto.mlaw.gov.sg](/) < Deceased CPF / Estate monies > Forms.
+4) <a href = "/Declarationform(CPFMonies)forfuneralexpenses(Form12).pdf" target = "_blank">Declaration Form (CPF monies) for funeral expenses</a>.
+You may obtain a softcopy of the Form at <a href = "https://pto.mlaw.gov.sg/deceased-cpf-estate-monies/forms/" target = "_blank">Deceased CPF / Estate Monies > Forms</a>.

 5) Front page of the bank passbook or bank statement.
 For a payment to a joint or third party bank account, both you and the account holder(s) must execute the indemnity form (Form 15) which is available at our website.
 For the other non-electronic modes of payment, you will bear all the charges imposed by the bank(s) which will be deducted directly from the inheritance.

 6) Receipts incurred for Funeral Expenses (Compulsory for Non-Beneficiary Claimant)

-Please indicate the case reference number and NRIC of the deceased on your supporting documents.
-This case reference number is shown after you click the submit button of your online application.

-You may post the hardcopy of the “Declaration Form (Estate monies) for funeral expenses” to the following address:
+You may attach the required documents in your online submission, send via [e-services](https://eservices.mlaw.gov.sg/pto/welcome.xhtml){:target="_blank"} or post to us at the following address:

 Public Trustee’s Office<br>
 The URA Centre (East Wing)<br>
 45 Maxwell Road, #07-11<br>
 Singapore 069118<br>

+Please indicate the case reference number and NRIC of the deceased on your supporting documents.
+This case reference number is shown after you click the submit button of your online application.

 **11. When will the money be paid to me?**<br>
 As a general rule, we will distribute the money within 4 weeks from the date of receipt of the full set of documentation from the beneficiaries or the date of receipt of the deceased’s monies, whichever is later.